|

 I don’t like that idea.
 As much as possible they should cooperate with each other.

-Computer Science 101: A Case Study In Google Applications:
+Computer Science 101: A Case Study In Google Applications [the broken link was removed]:

 The cost to ASU: zero.
 The university had been spending a half-million dollars a year on servers and storage for its open source e-mail system, including administrative support costs.
 More important is the faster pace of innovation.
 “Now we’re on Google’s development curve, not ours,” Sannier says.